Holland Hospital: Nine Decades of Care

 In 2013, the 23,400-square-foot Spine & Orthopedics Unit added a new second floor to the front of the hospital.
 At the same time, the hospital embarked on a new venture that showcases the collaborative relationship between health care providers in the region: the Spectrum Health Heart & Vascular Center.
 The new building, opened on Holland Hospital's main campus in 2014, provides offices for West Michigan Heart, a member of Spectrum Health.

 Residents are offered convenient access to hospital services at numerous off-site locations.
 The Lakeshore Medical Campus in north Holland has an Urgent Care clinic open seven days a week, as well as lab, radiology and rehabilitation services.
 In 2010, the Holland Hospital Medical Building opened next to I-196 in Zeeland to improve access to physicians and services east of the hospital.
-In 2014, a second Urgent Care is set to open at the Zeeland location.
+A second Urgent Care, open 7 days a week, is also located at the Zeeland location.